nrwl/nx/docs/shared/devkit.md

 }
 ```

 The `runExecutor` utility will find the target in the configuration, find the executor, construct the options (as if you invoked it in the terminal) and invoke the executor.
-Note that runExecutor always returns an iterable instead of a promise.
+Note that `runExecutor` always returns an iterable instead of a promise.

 ### Devkit Helper Functions

 - `logger` -- Wraps `console` to add some formatting.
 - `getPackageManagerCommand` -- Returns commands for the package manager used in the workspace.
+- `parseTargetString` -- Parses a target string into {project, target, configuration}.
+- `readTargetOptions` -- Reads and combines options for a given target.
 - `runExecutor` -- Constructs options and invokes an executor.

 ### Simplest Executor